-G0548Z/G0548ZP Inventory
+G0548ZP Inventory

-The following is a description of the main components shipped with your machine.
-Lay the components out to inventory them.
+The following is a list of items shipped with your machine.
+Before beginning setup, lay these items out and inventory them.

 If any non-proprietary parts are missing (e.g. a nut or a washer), we will gladly replace them; or for the sake of expediency, replacements can be obtained at your local hardware store.